Everyday Tsum Valley Trek Distance 5 Days

 Autumn

 Trekking in the Tsum Valley is considered best during the autumn period – September to November.
 This time of year, the weather is stable, with clear skies and moderate temps.
 With beautiful views of surrounding peaks, lush valleys and vibrant autumn foliage, the trekking enthusiasts can enjoy.
 This season provides a perfect opportunity to photograph and discover the varied landscape of the valley.
-It is a great place for short hiking enthusiasts as the trails are dry and doable.

 Spring

 This is also favorable from March to May during spring.
 At this time, the valley fills with the blooming rhododendrons and alpine flowers that stripe the trails.
 It’s a comfortable, mild trek, and the temperatures don’t hurt it.
 The season has clear mornings.
-Nature lovers and those who love to observe the valley’s special variations of flora and fauna have a special charm in the spring.

 Winter

 In winter, between December and February, this is a serene, tranquil trek in Tsum Valley.
-It’s not easy — there’s cold and occasionally even snowfall — but they add a little extra charm to the trek, too.
+It’s not easy there’s cold and occasionally even snowfall but they add a little extra charm to the trek, too.
 They’re less crowded because you actually get to be somewhere pristine and fresh snow.
-You can be somewhere all by yourself.
-Closer to the climb, trekkers should have just the right gear for the cold and icy conditions that they’ll encounter when they reach the summit.

 Summer

 From June to August, the Tsum Valley has a summer and monsoon season.
 All the trails are slippery, and continuous rainfall may cause landslides.
 Still, the lush greenery, along with the waterfalls, are amazing.
-However, experienced guides who have guided properly through the trials of the season can successfully guide through difficulties in order to ensure a safe and rewarding trekking experience.

 Tsum Valley Trip Grade: Fitness Level, Medical, and Health

 The Tsum Valley Trek is graded as moderate to challenging, reaching a high point of around 3,700m at Mu Gompa.
 On average, trekkers will be walking 6 to 8 hours each day in lower areas and approximately 4 to 5 hours in the higher regions.
 As you may have guessed, this means that the trek can be physically tough with low levels of oxygen above a certain point.
+Overall, this trek is suitable for trekkers with basic hiking experience and good endurance.

 A good level of physical fitness is important as you will find yourself climbing steep inclines, scrambling over piles of rocks and negotiating many ups and downs on uneven paths.
 Some form of regular aerobic training, such as jogging, swimming or hiking, is highly recommended for up to a month prior to your trek.
-The trek itself is manageable for most people who are reasonably fit; however, those suffering from heart, lung or blood diseases would be best advised to consult their doctor before making reservations.
-Stay hydrated and acclimatize properly during the trek to minimize altitude sickness risks.
-Trek slowly and steadily based on your own breathing pace.

 Electricity and Battery Recharge, Water on Trekking